top of page

 Start a Conversation

-It’s not for reacting to articles, you can still comment directly under those.
-This is for everything else: the sparks, questions, reflections, disagreements, and curiosities that deserve their own conversation.
+This space is for the thoughts, ideas, questions, reflections, disagreements, and curiosities that deserve their own conversation.

-When you share something here, I’ll give it a quick read to make sure it aligns with our Editorial Philosophy.
-With your agreement, your conversation starter will be published as its own post so others can read it, respond, and build on the discussion.
+When you submit something here, it will come to me first for a quick read to ensure it aligns with our Editorial Philosophy.
+Your Conversation Starter will then be published as its own post in the Library, where others can read it, respond, and build on the discussion.

-If you’re unsure how to begin, here are some prompts:
+If you’re unsure how to begin, you might start with:

-What’s something you overheard or noticed that made you pause?
+• Something you overheard or noticed that made you think again